-Here are portions of our latest Christian recovery blogs and a long list of articles for Christians struggling with addictions.
+Here are portions of our latest Christian recovery blogs and links to the full articles for Christians struggling with addictions.

 The following is a list of several other articles on The Solid Rock Road Christian recovery blog: